hasanismayilov1984/my-exams/README.md

 - Strengthen my core skills with hands-on practice
 - Build a transparent and practical GitHub portfolio
 - Prepare for real-world data science and analytics interviews

 ---

+## 💼 For Recruiters

+These projects reflect my ability to:
+- Work with real, messy datasets
+- Ask the right analytical questions
+- Communicate results clearly and with context
+- Write reproducible, well-documented code

+---